MENTAL HYGIENE

 Mental hygiene: learn about the things you need to do to look after your mind and keep a good quality of life

 The World Health Organisation (WHO) itself makes it clear: "Mental health is an integral part of health; indeed, there is no health without mental health".
-The COVID-19 pandemic has also put our psychological well-being to the test and there is only one way to preserve it: by looking after our mental hygiene.
+Living in an ever-changing world puts our psychological well-being to the test and there is only one way to preserve it: by looking after our mental hygiene.
 Below we explain how to avoid negative behaviour, achieve emotional equilibrium and improve our quality of life.

 Good mental health enables us to learn, reason, interact, produce, face difficulties and put our best face on things, to quote a few examples.
-That's why the UN and WHO warn that its decline presents a grave social and economic problem: depression and anxiety alone produce annual losses of over $1bn at global level, whilst serious mental health issues reduce life expectancy by 10 to 20 years.
+That's why the UN and WHO warn that its decline presents a grave social and economic problem: depression and anxiety alone cause a loss of 12 billion working days each year globally, producing annual losses of almost 1 trillion dollars to the world economy.

 In these difficult times, mental hygiene is the key to protecting society's most vulnerable, such as the young.
-In the UK, one of the countries worst affected by COVID-19, 32 % of adolescents with underlying health problems have been adversely affected by the pandemic, and 31 % of Italian and Spanish parents say that their children feel more lonely due to the isolation measures.
-These figures should not be overlooked since suicide is the second leading cause of death worldwide in the 15-29 age group.
+Globally, one in seven young people (14%) aged 10-19 suffer from some form of mental disorder, a type of problem that accounts for approximately 13% of the global burden of disease in this age group.
+These figures should not be overlooked since suicide is the fourth leading cause of death worldwide in the 15-29 age group.

-SEE INFOGRAPHIC: Mental health during COVID-19 [PDF] External link, opens in new window.
+SEE INFOGRAPHIC: Mental health in times of crisis and uncertainty [PDF] External link, opens in new window.

 Mental hygiene begins with the individual and we all need to look after our emotions, as the WHO recommends.
 For this, mental health experts agree on the need to adopt a series of habits for emotional self-care: